LukasBanana/GaussianLib/README.md

-GaussianLib - A basic linear algebra C++ library for 2D and 3D applications
+goGaussianLib - A basic linear algebra C++ library for 2D and 3D applications
 ===========================================================================

 License